Gurdeep Pandher: Canadian Cross-Cultural Bhangra Concerts

 In 2016, Gurdeep was invited by local musicians to gather in Whitehorse, Yukon and practice together.
 During the gathering, Gurdeep began dancing Bhangra to their traditional Celtic music.
 As Gurdeep continued to dance and more musicians joined, the artists were surprised how well their different cultures of music and dance blended together.
 From this, the idea of the Cross-Cultural Bhangra Show was born and was later titled, Bhangra: Dance of Punjab, Canadian Cross-Cultural Concert.
 The show now has been performed consecutively for five years, taking place virtually and in the Yukon Arts Centre.
 Year after year, the show has continued to sell out.
 This annual concert is known for bringing different Canadian cultures together on one stage, providing a message of unity in diversity and building interracial bridges.

-Gurdeep Pandher has taught Bhangra in the Yukon for serval years and felt it was important to include his students in Bhangra: Dance of Punjab, Canadian Cross-Cultural Concert.
-In the past, the concert has showcased a variety of performers including local Yukon youth, Can-can dancers, Irish dancers, Highland dancers, Japanese musicians, Celtic musicians and performances from Gurdeep’s Bhangra students.
+Gurdeep Pandher has taught Bhangra in the Yukon for several years and felt it was important to include his students in Bhangra: Dance of Punjab, Canadian Cross-Cultural Concert.
+In the past, the concert has showcased a variety of performers including local Yukon youth, Can-can dancers, Irish dancers, Highland dancers, Japanese musicians, Celtic musicians and performances from Gurdeep's Bhangra students.
 To continue to deliver the message of positive race-relations, Gurdeep also performed in the Dawson City Music Festival.
 He was the first to dance Bhangra in the festival's history.
 In addition to this, Gurdeep performed in Whitehorse, where he was joined by 60 Santas who danced Bhangra with him.